 - If you believe you have taken the wrong medication, seek medical attention right away.

-If you have been injured by wrong medication, made ill, or had your medical condition worsened, you could be entitled to claim compensation for any harm caused.
+If you have been injured by the wrong medication, made ill, or had your medical condition worsened, you could be entitled to claim compensation for any harm caused.
 You may be wondering, “How do I sue a pharmacy?”.
 We always advise using a specialist personal injury solicitor for any compensation claim as they will have the knowledge as well as the experience needed for a medical negligence claim.

 If your pharmacy gave you the wrong medication, Accident Claims UK can provide you with a capable personal injury lawyer to handle your case.
 Our solicitors work on a no win no fee basis and they will always try to help you receive the maximum amount of compensation that you could be entitled to claim.
 Call Accident Claims UK, or use our online claims form, to get in contact with us and talk about starting your claim today.